 After they had got a chance to rest and have dinner, the group leader told them it was time for the Prayer of Isha’ at Masjid Nabawi: Prophet Muhammad’s Mosque (peace be upon him).

 The Adhan (Call to Prayer) went off.
 Maggie recalls how: “It went directly to my heart, I couldn’t hold back my tears.
-I had never heard such beautiful, soothing call.”
+I had never heard such a beautiful, soothing call.”

 As for Nura, as she sighted the Masjid she was overtaken with awe and her heart started thumping with a spirituality she had never felt before.